Azure/CanadaPubSecALZ/docs/policy/authoring-guide.md

 Navigate to [Azure Policy Definitions](https://portal.azure.com/#blade/Microsoft_Azure_Policy/PolicyMenuBlade/Definitions) to verify that the policy has been updated.

 > It takes around 30 minutes for the update to be applied.
 Once it's applied, the evaluation cycle begins for resources within that scope against the newly assigned policy or initiative and depending on the effects used by the policy or initiative, resources are marked as compliant, non-compliant, or exempt.
 A large policy or initiative evaluated against a large scope of resources can take time.
 As such, there's no pre-defined expectation of when the evaluation cycle completes.
 Once it completes, updated compliance results are available in the portal and SDKs.
+See [Azure Docs for more information](https://docs.microsoft.com/azure/governance/policy/how-to/get-compliance-data).

 When there are deployment errors: